Codeconut-Ltd/Spellcheck-Website-Tampermonkey-Script/README.md

 Before progressing: Make sure to read the [warnings](#warnings) section carefully!

+#### Start

 1. Go to any of the websites you defined in the script
    - This is NOT intended to work with forms and backend editing tools!
+2. Check if your spell check plugin is enabled and the 'Tampermonkey' icon shows that the script for your website is working.

+#### Check the content

+3. Click through the website elements to trigger the plugins checking mechanisms.
+   - (During testing I've found there can be a delay of a second or more until they load and check the text)
+4. Try and change some text.
+Add some intentional mistakes to see if everything is working.
+5. Now you should see the tool suggesting changes and - if enabled - the browsers native spell checker kick in.

+#### What now?

+- Fix the corrections at their source.
+  - Suggestion: If you cannot access it or it's not your task to do so; save the new text, location and add a screenshot for other team members.

+### 4. Advanced use

+You can also manually trigger the script by calling this in your browser console:

+- `window.ccCheckSpelling()`

+This will apply the required HTML changes to any elements to make the spell checkers work (again).
+Great for dynamically loaded content, that changes while you browse the page!

 <br><br>